ahmadwilson21/daily-briefings-py/README.md

-# Daily Briefings Service (Python)
+# Georgetown Food Ordering Service (Python)

-Sends you a customized email every morning, with information of interest such as the upcoming weather forecast.
+A Web App that allows students to preorder food from one of four restaurants.
+Sends an email to user after completing the ordering process

 ## Setup